Lim Teong Kim: Kuala Lumpur

+Negeri Sembilan

+Lim joined Negeri Sembilan in 1992, supporting the club during their debut season as newcomers in 1992 Liga Semi-Pro Divisyen 1.
+That same year, he also represented the Negeri Sembilan Malays Football Association in the 1992 Piala Emas Raja-Raja, where he secured his first title with the state side.

 Trials at Grazer AK

 Apart from the stay in Berlin, Lim had a short trial with Austrian outfit, Grazer AK in 1990.
-His final outing as a player was for Kedah FA in 1993-1994.
+His final outing as a player was for Kedah FA in 1993–1994.

 International career

 With the Malaysia national team, he won the 1989 Southeast Asian Games gold medal.
 He scored the second goal in the 3–1 win over Singapore in the final.
 In total, Lim earned 60 international caps and scored 12 international goals for Malaysia.

 Coaching career

 Bayern Munich U-19

 Lim's coaching stint with Bayern Munich Junior Team was from 2001 until 2011.

 Malaysia U-17

 He returned to Malaysia in August 2013 and signed a five-year contract with the Sports Ministry as the Project Director of National Football Development Programme (NFDP).
 Later in 2016, he was appointed as the Director of Mokhtar Dahari Academy (AMD), in a contract that was supposed to last until 2020.
 Syed Saddiq, the Minister of Youth and Sports Malaysia revealed that Lim was receiving a RM175,000 monthly salary package with tax exemption as the director of AMD.
 In September 2018, following the failure of the Malaysian B-16 squad to advance to the U-17 World Cup in Peru 2019, FAM held Lim responsible and terminated his service as coach with immediate effect.